numfocus/gsoc/2016/proposals/aizenman-hannah.md

 - sort out how / if multiple categorical artists should interact with each other.
 This may interact with the Compound Artists project.
 - implement API for categorical color mapping
-- possible interactions with
-    - altair
-    - seaborn
+- ensure everything works with: pandas, altair, seaborn
-    - pandas

 ## Schedule of Deliverables

 ### May 25th -  June 7th
 Understanding the mpl units framework and prototyping of implementing catagorical axis.
+Work out the requirements for supporting common catagorical data types: pandas dataframes, numpy structured arrays, dictionaries, etc.

 ### June 8th - June 21th
 Fully implement catagorical axis, with tests, and incorporate into APIs: